-30 days Each discipline/domain makes direct or indirect contributions to the project.
-The concepts of collaboration, justice, and community are addressed across multiple domains.
+Kindergartners Care Each discipline/domain makes direct or indirect contributions to the project.
+The concepts of collaboration , justice , and community are addressed across multiple domains.
 For example, children develop social and emotional knowledge and civic qualities to act on injustice and collaborate in small groups.
-20 days Each discipline/domain makes direct or indirect contributions to the project.
+World Watchers Each discipline/domain makes direct or indirect contributions to the project.
 The concept of observation is addressed and deepened across multiple domains.
 For example, children apply narrative writing strategies to make sense of and communicate their observations of weather.
-25 days Each discipline/domain makes direct or indirect contributions to the project.
-In addition, in this unit, the history, purpose, and influence of music is a concept addressed across multiple domains.
-For example, children use their developing knowledge of music genres to write poems or song lyrics for a variety purposes including to inform, entertain, or express concerns.
-15 days Each discipline/domain makes direct or indirect contributions to the project.
+Music Moves Us Each discipline/domain makes direct or indirect contributions to the project.
+In addition, in this unit, the history , purpose , and influence of music are concepts addressed across multiple domains.
+For example, children use their developing knowledge of music genres to write poems or song lyrics for a variety of purposes, including to inform, entertain, or express concerns.
+Domino Effects Each discipline/domain makes direct or indirect contributions to the project.
 In addition, in this unit, cause and effect is a concept addressed across multiple domains.
-For example, children explore cause and effect through scientific investigations, using unifix cubes to measure distances, and socially and responsibly negotiating turn taking with materials.
-This concept appears in Social Emotional Learning as children consider impacts of behavior and interactions.
-30 days Each discipline/domain makes direct or indirect contributions to the project.
-The concepts of power, place, and community are addressed across multiple domains.
+For example, children explore cause and effect through scientific investigations, using unifix cubes to measure distances, and socially and responsibly negotiating turn-taking with materials.
+This concept appears in Social and Emotional Learning as children consider the impacts of behavior and interactions.
+Power in the People Each discipline/domain makes direct or indirect contributions to the project.
+The concepts of power , place , and community are addressed across multiple domains.
 For example, children engage in informative/explanatory writing about their communities for the museum exhibition.
-30 days Each discipline/domain makes direct or indirect contributions to the project.
+Engineering Inside and Out Each discipline/domain makes direct or indirect contributions to the project.
 In addition, in this unit, ways our environment and daily lives are engineered or are impacted by engineering is a concept addressed across multiple domains.
 For example, children use their developing knowledge of engineering design in science to engineer geometric structures in mathematics.
-10 days Each discipline/domain makes a direct contribution to the project, as children share what and how they've learned across domains over the course of the year.
+Communicating Kindergarten Each discipline/domain makes a direct contribution to the project, as children share what and how they've learned across domains over the course of the year.

-30 days Children develop an understanding of their existing identities, in collaboration with their families 20 days Children develop and grow their identities as world watchers, or scientific observers of the world around them 25 days Children develop identities as musicians and dancers and develop understandings of artistic contributions of diverse groups of people 15 days Children develop identities as engineers, makers, and problem-solvers 30 days Children develop their identities as members of their local community and curators of artifacts from their community 30 days Children develop identities as engineers, makers, and problem-solvers 10 days Children develop identities as experts on kindergarten and soon-to-be first graders crosscutting concepts, and disciplinary core ideas.
-Great First Eight addresses standards in six domains.
-20 X +
+Kindergartners Care Children develop an understanding of their existing identities in collaboration with their families.
+World Watchers Children develop and grow their identities as world watchers or scientific observers of the world around them.
+Music Moves Us Children develop identities as musicians and dancers and develop an understanding of the artistic contributions of diverse groups of people.
+Domino Effects Children develop identities as engineers , makers , and problem-solvers .
+Power in the People Children develop their identities as members of their local community and curators of artifacts from their community.
+Engineering Inside and Out Children continue to develop identities as engineers , makers , and problem-solvers .
+Communicating Kindergarten Children develop identities as experts on kindergarten and soon-to-be first graders .

+Standards Addressed in Great First Eight